Justintime50/Techie-Tinkers/Learn Laravel/intro.md

 Inside `laravel`, you'll notice a bunch of different folders.
 Let's discuss them here:

 - `/app` - Contains our `Controllers, Models, and Middleware`.
 We'll discuss these in depth later.
-- `/bootstrap` - this is NOT the Bootstrap JS/CSS Framework that can be found at http://getbootstrap.com.
+- `/bootstrap` - this is NOT the [Bootstrap](http://getbootstrap.com) JS/CSS Framework.
 Instead, this is where laravel pulls in various files to run.
 - `/config` - We can declare app variables and other configuration items here.
 - `/database` - This folder houses our migrations and seeds.
 - `/public` - This is where public front-end files are housed such as js and css, pictures, files, etc.